Like any mortgage debt, a HELOC can be refinanced.

 Advantages of refinancing a HELOC

-• Lower interest rate: If you have a fixed-rate home equity line, refinancing can secure a reduced interest rate, especially if rates have dropped since you opened your HELOC.
+- Lower your interest rate: If rates have gone down since you opened your HELOC, refinancing can lower borrowing costs.
 A lower interest rate cuts your monthly payments and saves money over the repayment period.

-• Fixed rate stability: Most HELOCs feature a variable interest rate, causing unpredictable monthly payments.
-Refinancing into a home equity loan or exploring a cash out refinance offers consistent payments, simplifying budgeting.
+- Create more stability: Most HELOCs feature a variable interest rate, causing unpredictable monthly payments.
+Refinancing into a home equity loan or a cash out refinance usually sets level payments, simplifying budgeting.

-• Access more equity: If your home’s value has risen, refinancing your home equity line lets you borrow more, providing a larger line of credit for projects or to repay high-interest debts.
+- Access more equity: If your home’s value has increased, refinancing your home equity line lets you borrow more, creating a larger line of credit for projects or to repay high-interest debts.

 Disadvantages of refinancing a HELOC

-• Closing costs: Refinancing a HELOC involves []closing costs](https://better.com/content/how-much-does-it-cost-to-refinance), appraisal fees, and sometimes application charges.
+- Cost too much upfront: Refinancing a HELOC requires paying new closing costs, appraisal fees, and sometimes application charges.
 These expenses might outweigh the savings from a lower interest rate, so calculate carefully.

-• Reduced home equity: Converting your HELOC into a home equity loan or pulling extra equity via a cash out refinance lowers your home’s equity, potentially limiting future borrowing options.
+- Limit future borrowing: Converting your HELOC into a home equity loan, or pulling out equity via a cash out refinance, lowers your home’s equity, potentially limiting future borrowing.

 HELOC refinance requirements

-To refinance your HELOC, you’ll need to meet lender criteria, which vary but typically include:
+To refinance your HELOC, you’ll need to meet lender guidelines.
+These vary but typically include:

-• Debt-to-income (DTI) ratio: Lenders prefer a DTI below 50%, ensuring you can handle monthly payments on your HELOC and mortgage.
+- Debt-to-income (DTI) ratio: Lenders prefer a DTI below 50 percent, ensuring you can handle monthly payments on your HELOC and mortgage.

-• Home equity: You’ll need sufficient equity—usually 80-90% of your home’s value.
-Better allows refinancing up to 90%, maximizing your line of credit.
+- Home equity: You’ll need enough equity.
+Better allows refinancing up to 90 percent of the home's value, maximizing your line of credit.

 Meeting these essential HELOC requirements ensures you can repay your refinanced HELOC without straining your finances.